fioritracker/help/docs/usecases/SPS03/adding-app.md

 If the new application is not in scope already, the first step is to check in which directory and, consequently, what role you want to put the new application in.
 You can find a good fit by reviewing lists of apps previously assigned to the catalogs.

-Fiori lauchpad content you will need to track:
+Fiori launchpad content you will need to track:
 1. [Apps](tracked/SPS03/apps.md) - Fiori launchpad applications
 2. [Catalogs](tracked/SPS03/cats.md) - Fiori launchpad business catalogs
 3. [Roles](tracked/SPS03/roles.md) - Authorizations roles